Data assimilation is about determining a model state from observations.

 \[ \begin{align} \newhat{H}\left(x\right) \coloneqq \newhat{h}'\left(x_B\right) \end{align} \]

-the derivative of $\newhat{h}$ at location $x_B$.
-Putting this into Eq.
-(31.7) is obtained by neglecting an approximate sign
+is the derivative of $\newhat{h}$ at the point $x_B$.
+Substituting this into Eq.
+(31.7), neglecting an approximation sign, one obtains

 \[ \begin{align} J\left(x\right) = \frac{1}{2}\alpha_B\left(x - x_B\right)^2 + \frac{1}{2}\alpha_y\left[y - \newhat{h}\left(x_B\right) - \newhat{H}\left(x - x_B\right)\right]^2.\tag{31.11}\label{eq:3dvar_cost_simple} \end{align} \]